The European Commission is seeking feedback on front-of-pack (FOP) nutrition labelling from businesses, NGOs and citizens.

 In a separate letter, dated December 5 2019, Italian MEP Silvia Sardone penned concerns the Nutri-Score system poses a risk for Italian-made products.

-“It is a misleading and discriminatory system which, paradoxically, has ended up by excluding from diets healthy and natural foods which have been eaten for centuries, in favour of artificial products, such as French friends and industrial deep-frozen products of all kinds, for which, in some cases, the recipe is not even known.” – Italian MEP Silvia Sardone
+“It is a misleading and discriminatory system which, paradoxically, has ended up by excluding from diets healthy and natural foods which have been eaten for centuries, in favour of artificial products, such as French fries and industrial deep-frozen products of all kinds, for which, in some cases, the recipe is not even known.” – Italian MEP Silvia Sardone

 The MEP fears that such ‘discrimination’ is likely to promote potential junk foods, whilst rejecting ‘really healthy’ foods such as extra virgin olive oil, but also [Italian] specialities such as Grana Padano, Parmigiano Reggiano, and Parma ham.